ogomez36/lab_1/README.md

 This is my first repository on GitHub that I created in class.

-[My website on Pages: https://ogomez36.github.io/lab_1/]
+[My website on Pages] https://ogomez36.github.io/lab_1/